metabase/shoppy/README.md

 If you cannot use the hosted JWT server, you can run the JWT server locally.

 - Update the API server's environment variables in `api/.env`.
-If you are a Metabase employee, refer to the "Customer Zero - Environment File" item on the 1Password vault.
+If you are a Metabase employee, refer to the "Shoppy - Environment File" item on the 1Password vault.

 - Run the API server.